This is xnu-12377.1.9. See this file in:

 * Returns:

-* KERN_SUCCESS Acquired an object, possibly IO_DEAD.
+* KERN_SUCCESS Acquired a port, possibly IP_DEAD.

 * KERN_INVALID_TASK The space is dead.